TopoHedralLabs/topohedral-linalg/docs/website/docs/user-guide.md

 A subview is a zero-copy, borrowed window into a rectangular region of a matrix.
 All subview indices are **inclusive** on both ends: `subview(r0, r1, c0, c1)` covers
 rows `r0..=r1` and columns `c0..=c1`.

+For non-rectangular selection driven by a boolean expression, use [`masked`](#selecting-elements-with-a-boolean-mask) instead.
+Masked selection is a gather operation and therefore cannot be represented by a rectangular `MatrixView`.

 ### Immutable views